Human Rights

 人權盡職調查流程圖

 CSC's human rights due diligence is an on-going process that is carried out on a yearly or regular basis.
 By means of the human rights due diligence survey, we guarantee that there are no human rights infringements within the company or with respect to affected groups.
-The findings of the 2023 human rights due diligence investigation (no violations were found or reported) are presented in the table below, preventive and mitigating actions based on the investigation results were proposed to minimize the occurrences of human rights risks.
+The findings of the 2024 human rights due diligence investigation are presented in the table below, preventive and mitigating actions based on the investigation results were proposed to minimize the occurrences of human rights risks.

-Human Rights Issues Groups at risk of human rights issues Preventive and mitigating measures Investigation results in 2023
+Human Rights Issues Groups at risk of human rights issues Preventive and mitigation plans Investigation results in 2024 and remediation actions Number of sites with mitigation plans in 2024

 Prohibition of forced labor